cameraui/docs/cameras/shortcuts.md

 ## Adding and editing shortcuts

-1. On the camera, open the options menu and select **Edit Shortcuts**.
-The **Shortcuts** button in the toolbar only shows or hides the shortcuts you already have.
+1. On the camera, click the **Shortcuts** button in the toolbar to show your shortcuts, then click the pencil (**Edit Shortcuts**) that appears on the video.
+The toolbar button on its own only shows or hides the shortcuts you already have.
 2. Click anywhere on the video to drop a shortcut, then choose a **Camera** or a **Sensor** as its target.
 3. Drag a shortcut to reposition it.
 Positions are stored relative to the frame, so they stay put when the video resizes.
 4. Long-press a shortcut to remove it.